-Can We Fall in Love with the Machine? by Andrea Ackerman
+Can We Fall in Love with the Machine??? by?
+Andrea Ackerman

-Published in Can We Fall in Love with a Machine ? lead catalog essay in Can We Fall in Love with a Machine?, edited by Claudia Hart, monograph/catalog for the show Can We Fall in Love with a Machine?, curated by Claudia Hart, Wood Street Galleries, Pittsburgh, PA/Cambridge, MA, April 2006.
+Published in Can We Fall in Love with a Machine ?? lead catalog essay in Can We Fall in Love with a Machine?, edited by Claudia Hart, monograph/catalog? for the show Can We Fall in Love with a Machine?, curated by Claudia Hart, Wood Street Galleries, Pittsburgh, PA/Cambridge, MA,?
+April 2006.
 To obtain copies please contact aa@andreaackerman.com.

 To love is instinctual.
 We are driven to it.

 Avant garde artists are creating artworks which explore our psychological and embodied continuity with the machine, creating a suggestive netherworld of ambiguously alive partially complete beings.
 These artists' selves are relatively fluid, with boundaries liquid but distinct like elemental liquid mercury, enabling them to play with the ambiguities which arise when we get close to the machine.
 Is it alive?
-What sort of alive is it?
+What sort of alive is it??
 Is it part of the self?
 Or is it other?
 These ambiguities exist for all of us.
-Like the eponymous god these artists become contemporary Mercury or Hermes, the messenger and sometime trickster "go between" between worlds.
+Like the eponymous god these artists become contemporary Mercury or Hermes, the messenger and sometime trickster "go between" between worlds.?
 These worlds are the world of the souls and spirits, the world of gods, the world of mortals and the now the worlds of virtual reality and artificial intelligence.
 As Mercury transmuted, these artists are also mediums in a seance, our guides to the spirit world of virtuality.
 As they take us on our journey close to the machine we descend into a mirror world or shadow world populated by incomplete virtual selves.
 We experience beings who are imbued with apsects of ourselves, who may or may not be part of us.
-These virtual selves, are looking for a body, to be embodied.
-We in turn are seeking a body for them, so we can commune, converse, and interact.
+These virtual selves, are looking for a body, to be embodied.?
+We in turn are seeking a body for them, so we can commune,? converse, and interact.
 It seems as if, somewhere, the two worlds, virtual and real were once one; now split they ineluctably seek to become continuous, reunite, like two halves of a divided self or long lost twins.
 But as these worlds never quite meet, we are reminded that the technology is not there yet and that the same fluidity used to make connections, carry messages, translate and transform, can also fool and mislead in divining the future.
-Nevertheless, as we gaze into this new crystal ball, we notice that in this kind of art there is a sense of transparency in the relationship with technology which reflects the artist's comfort using it as an extension of her or himself.
+Nevertheless, as we gaze into this new crystal ball, we notice that in this kind of art? there is a sense of transparency in the relationship with technology which reflects the artist's comfort using it as an extension of her or himself.?
 This once cloudy ball is now rendered translucent and we see connections of the unfamiliar, the machine, with the familiar, we see the known illuminating the unknown, we see the obscuring cloudiness, the strangeness and anxiety of our relationship with the machine, clearing.

-The physical world, the virtual world, the spirit world, are all present together, dissolved into each other in Lynn Hershman Leeson's films Conceiving Ada and Teknolust.
+The physical world, the virtual world,? the spirit world, are all present together, dissolved into each other in Lynn Hershman Leeson's films Conceiving Ada and Teknolust.
 Each world, only apparently separate, is essentially code or infomation organised in different forms, some physical, some not.
-Information or code is never lost or destroyed, it is transformed from one state to another, one world to another.
-The method of translating the code into the different forms specific to each world is discovered by a woman scientist, and in Conceiving Ada, it is used to reconstitute in virtual space, from spirit space, Ada Byron Lovelace, the computer software pioneer and daughter of the poet Byron.
-The DNA code of Ada is retrieved from her virtual spirit by means of a Hermes- like bird avatar who flies between the virtual/spirit world and the physical world ferrying information.
+Information or code is never lost or destroyed, it is transformed from one state to another, one world to another.?
+The method of? translating the code into the different forms specific to each world is discovered by a woman scientist, and in Conceiving Ada, it is used to reconstitute in virtual space, from spirit space,?
+Ada Byron Lovelace, the computer software pioneer and daughter of the poet Byron.
+The DNA code of Ada is retrieved from her virtual spirit by means of a Hermes- like bird avatar who flies between the virtual/spirit world and the physical world ferrying information.?
 This information is used to transform the pregnant scientist's unborn child's DNA with Ada's DNA making the conceptual processes part heterosexual (with a hint of parthenogenesis), part immaculate conception, and part virtual in vitro fertilization.
 In the final scene we see the scientist/mother recounting to her daughter Ada the story of her unusual multidetermined origins; both delight in the retelling of the way Ada was conceived as any mother and daughter would.
 The sense of anxiety and urgency surrounding the pregnancy early in the film is replaced in this end scene with a calm understanding and a deep sense of joy.

 It is no longer appropriate to look upon human artifacts as mere objects.
 Nor is it suitable to treat them as simple extensions of the body.
 The pervasiveness of artifacts points to the rise of completely new dynamics in which 'things" evolve alongside living beings, copulating with them and giving birth to strange entities made of bacteria, metal, blood, information, signs, and machines.
 The resulting beings are neither cyborg nor animal, nor insect, but an entirely new life-form made from genetics and semiotics[1].